PATRIC3/p3_docs/docroot/cli_tutorial/cli_signature_clusters.rst

 We have implemented a tool that, given two sets of genomes, will compute the signature clusters that occur (or tend to occur) in genomes from one set but not in genomes from the other.
-The sets of genomes are taken from the current release of the PATRIC database.
+The sets of genomes are taken from the current release of the BV-BRC database.

 We have illustrated one intended use: finding the signature clusters that distinguish a species from other species within a phylogenetic